 See, feel, understand, love or otherwise have faith in the land… Yes, I am a disciple.

 Should I try to explain why I shy away from razors and scissors during the dark time of year, I see eyes glazing over.
 I don’t blame them.
 Discipleship is a deeply personal endeavor.
-Nobody wants to hear about yours unless they share your faith.
+Nobody really wants to hear about yours unless, maybe, they share your faith.
+But I'm going to share it here anyway.

 You know summer is fading fast here in Arkansas about a month before the autumnal equinox.
 It’s still blazing hot, but the sun’s edges soften.
 The shadows grow longer.
 Then, on no particular day in late August, there will be a barely perceptible change in the air as northerly winds carry tentative feelers across the Rocky Mountains and Great Plains, and into valleys tucked under the Ozark Plateau.
 I don’t know what the trigger actually is, it may be those breezes, but my decision is made on one of those days: Shaves and haircuts end.